 Give Me Ten is a whole school initiative, which focuses on encouraging parents to spend ten minutes every day reading with their child.
 Research from the National Literacy Trust highlights the importance of reading:

-‘Young people who get a lot of encouragement to read from their mother or father are more likely to enjoy reading, to read frequently, to have positive attitudes towards reading and to believe that reading is important to succeed in life than young people who do not get any encouragement to read from their mother or father.’
+‘Young people who get a lot of encouragement to read from their parent or carer are more likely to enjoy reading, to read frequently, to have positive attitudes towards reading and to believe that reading is important to succeed in life than young people who do not get any encouragement to read from their parent or carer.’

 For our launch of Give me Ten, back in 2013, we made the news!
 The school was visited by a news crew from Sky News to discuss our reading initiative, which included interviews with children and staff.
-Copies of the DVD of the visit are available from the school.
+Let's keep up the great work and keep our children reading!

-Names of the successful recipients are detailed in our fortnightly newsletters.
-A massive thank you to all our parents who have supported this initiative.
-We are already seeing positive outcomes in the children's reading ability and enjoyment!
+A massive thank you to all our parents who have supported this initiative so far.
+We hope to foster positive outcomes in the children's reading ability and enjoyment!

 Have a look at the attached documents to see our Give Me Ten parent letter as well as the prizes and rewards that your children will receive for regular reading.